-A model of thyroid cancer initiation and growth in autoimmune thyroiditis
+Cost of failure to treat autoimmune thyroiditis in thyroid cancer initiation and growth

 Stephen J. Merrill Program in Computational Sciences Department of MSCS Marquette University Milwaukee, Wisconsin USA

 Thyroid Gland

 - One of the largest endocrine gland, controlling metabolism in the body - Also controls how the body should react to other hormones (such as products of the adrenal gland) - Produces two hormones, T3, which has 3 atoms of iodine and T4, which has 4. - T3 is the active form, produced from T4 by one of two deiodination enzymes. - Hypothyroidism (low T4) is most commonly caused by an autoimmune condition.
 Incidence is increasing world-wide - Hypothyroidism is usually treated by hormone replacement with synthetic T4, Levothyroxine.